UIElement Docs Version 0.12.0

 Component Creation (constructor())

-Runs when the element is created but before it's attached to the DOM.
-Avoid accessing attributes or child elements here.
+Note: Property initialization runs before the element is attached to the DOM.
+You can't access other properties or child elements here.

 Mounted in the DOM (connectedCallback())